Akshay-Arjun/Hackthebox-writeups/Pandora/Pandora.md

 daniel@pandora:~$
 ```
 # User Flag
-### Found out that the useflag.txt is in matt's directory
+### Found out that the userflag.txt is in matt's directory
 ```
 daniel@pandora:/home$ ls -a
 .  ..  daniel  matt